cms-jet/JMEDAS/README.md

-# Jet CMS HATS Exercise
+# Jet CMS DAS Exercise
-(also used for the LPC CMS DAS)
+(also used for the LPC HATS)

-## LPC HATS 2020
+## CMS DAS (virtual edition) September 2020
-<summary>Directions for HATS June 2020</summary>
+<summary>Directions for DAS September 2020</summary>

 ### Introduction
-This Hands on Advanced Tutorial Session (HATS) is intended to provide you with basic familiarity with jet energy corrections (JEC) as they relate to CMS.
-Pretty much all analyses which use jets will need to make use of JECs in some way.
-Additionally, analyses will probably use the systematic uncertainties for those corrections as well as the jet energy resolution (JER) scale factors and their uncertainties.
-A general description of the JEC and JER will be provided, as well as several example of how to apply these corrections/scale factors.

-More details about pileup and its removal from jets will be given as pileup presents a large issue for current and future analyses.
-There are several ways to mitigate the effects of pileup and this tutorial will cover the most common of those methods.
+This tutorial is intended to provide you with the basic you need in order to deal with jets in your analysis.
+We start with the basics of what is a jet, how are they reconstructed, what algorithms are used, etc. Then we give examples with scripts on how to access jets and use them in your analysis frameworks, including corrections and systematics.
+In the second part of the exercise, we examine jet substructure algorithms, which have many uses including identification of hadronic decays of heavy SM particles like top quarks, W, Z, and H bosons, as well as mitigation of pileup and others.

 ### Getting Started (Setup)
 This tutorial uses Jupyter Notebooks as a browser-based development environment at Vanderbilt.
 These Jupyter-based tutorials use a pre-configured Jupyter service usable by all CMS members.